Plan Your Best Trip Ever to the Historic Palace

 This visit wasn’t crossing something off of our bucket list, it was a profound experience in real time.
 Most of the resources listed here are free or very inexpensive, yet they helped to create a priceless experience.

 And now, we would love to learn from you!
 What are some of the resources you have enjoyed as you learned about Versailles?
-Please share them below and add them as resources to our library so other travelers can benefit from your experiences.
+What would you like to learn more about before you visit?

 DO YOU WISH YOU COULD TRAVEL MORE?